shelldoom/PolynomialPython/README.md

 **Polynomial in Python**

-Just a simple Polynomial class (in one variable)
+Just a class for polynomial in one variable.

 Supports addition, subtraction, exponential and multiplication.